 Add your almonds to a food processor, then pulse until you have a coarse meal.

 You can use this method for any type of nuts.
-Be careful not to blend your nuts too much - this is how you make peanut (or almond) butter.
+Be careful not to blend your nuts too much - this is how you make almond butter.

 How to make vanilla sugar